demisto/content/docs/dbot/README.md

 | 3 | Bad |

 ## Malicious
-If the Dbot score is returned as a "3" or "Bad", we need to add to the context that a malicious indicator was found.
+If the DBot score is returned as a "3" or "Bad", we need to add to the context that a malicious indicator was found.
 To do this, we add an additional key to the URL, IP, or File context called "Malicious" as shown below:

 ```python
 "URL": {